edenartlab/docs/docs/guides/creation.md

   </span>
 </p>

-- The ***‘Init image strength’*** controls how heavily this init image influences the final creation, a good first value to try is 0.35
+- The ***‘Init image strength’*** controls how heavily this init image influences the final creation.
+SDXL is very sensitive to init_images so you usually want to set low values, a good first value to try is 0.2 Values above 0.5 will look almost identical to your init image.
 - ***'samples'*** allows you to generate multiple variations with a single job.
 - ***'negative prompt'*** allows you to specify what you DONT want to see in the image.
 Usually keeping this at default is fine, but feel free to experiment!
 - ***'guidance scale'*** how strongly the prompt drives the creation.
 Higer values usually result in more saturated images.